-Confusion, shock, anger, depression?these are just a few emotions you might feel after a serious motorcycle accident.
+Confusion, shock, anger, depression are just a few emotions you might feel after a serious motorcycle accident.
 It may seem impossible to focus, but it is important to remember that your statements and actions at the crash scene may affect the outcome of your personal injury claim.
 Even if you do everything right at the scene, one small mistake over the weeks that follow could cause the insurance company to dispute or reject your claim.
 This is where a Fort Lauderdale motorcycle accident attorney from Englander Peebles can help.

 We are well-versed in the laws that govern personal injury cases in Florida, and we know the strategies insurance companies use to minimize payouts.
 We will help you avoid crucial mistakes like accepting a settlement too early, missing important deadlines, or overlooking non-economic damages.

 Don’t let the insurance company bully you into accepting a low settlement.
 Call us today at (561) 510 7780 to schedule a free initial consultation with a motorcycle accident lawyer.